A NIGHT IN A WORLD WAR 1 TUNNEL

 Although you’re never sure what you’re going to get with these winter adventures sometimes you just got a good feeling about it.

-For this adventure we would tourski towards an (luckily) abandoned World War One tunnel.
+For this adventure we would tourski towards an abandoned World War One tunnel.
 Back in the day, the front line between Italy and Austria-Hungary ran through these peaks.
 There are a number of fortifications, trenches, tunnels, iron ladders and commemorative plaques in the area.

 These soldiers also invented and used via ferrata’s to navigate these rugged peaks.
-Via ferrata’s, for those who’ve never heard of them, are a series of ladders and wires to get across difficult terrain.
+Via ferrata’s, for those who’ve never heard of them, are a series of ladders and cables to get across difficult terrain.
 It’s definitely not hiking, but also not climbing.
 Somewhere in between I’d say.

 Luckily we’d not be under attack and spent the night in the tunnel in peace with fancy 2025 equipment.
 While the soldiers back in the day would spend their time hoping to survive.

-As we approached the tunnel conditions looked pretty bad for a good sunset.
+As we approached the tunnel, conditions looked pretty bad for a good sunset.
 So we decided to head inside and start working on our little camp.

 We didn’t know it at the time but this little camp would undergo a huge makeover.
 In the beginning we only had a slanted wall of snow at the entrance and a thick layer of snow on the ground that got in the cave over time by the wind.